EMBASSY CULTURAL HOUSE

 Cambodia

-This story begins in 2004 when we arrived in Camabodia for my spouse to take up her appointment as Canadian Ambassador to Cambodia.
+This story begins in 2004 when we arrived in Cambodia for my spouse to take up her appointment as Canadian Ambassador to Cambodia.
 I continued to manage my HQ team in Canada and then to run our High Commission in Brunei.
-I had with a few months off in 2006-07 and earlier had found an excellent book Kbach: A Study Of Khmer Ornamentation, published by Reyum Publishing.
-When I sought permission to use some of the designs for a few windows, they told me they also had an Art institute.
+I had a few months off in 2006-07 and had earlier found an excellent book Kbach: A Study Of Khmer Ornamentation, published by Reyum Publishing.
+When I sought permission to use some of the designs for a few windows, they told me they also had an art institute.
 We agreed that I would train nine of the institute's graduates in working with glass.
-We spent two fun-filled months together working in a courtyard in downtown Phnom Penh. the end of training exhibit raised $C4,500 that was used to get more supplies and tools.
+We spent two fun-filled months together working in a courtyard in downtown Phnom Penh.
+At the end of training, the exhibition raised $C4,500 that was used to get more supplies and tools.
 This project was funded by my spouse and I.

 Afghanistan